SmingHub/Sming/docs/source/information/tips-n-tricks.rst

 You can check the final hardware configuration using the command below::

-   make hwconfig-list
+   make hwconfig

-If would like to use a custom hardware configuration then read :doc:`/_inc/Sming/Components/Storage`.
+If a custom hardware configuration is needed then read :component:`Storage`.

 Minimising Memory Usage
 -----------------------